aperture321/cmusave/README.md

 cmusave
 =======

-Cmus save command that will write information about music to a file in home
+Cmus save command that will write information about music to a file in home.